frame-lang/frame-docs/advanced_frame/runtime.rst

 State Compartments
 ------------

-Most of Frame's advanced capabilities stem from langauge support for **State Compartments**.
+Most of Frame's advanced capabilities stem from language support for **State Compartments**.
 A compartment is a data structure containing the following data:

 #.
 The name of the state method the compartment relates to